-Age: 48Board Committees:Director Since: 2017• Compensation
+Age: 48 Director Since: 2017

+Board Committees: • Compensation

 Glenn W. Welling has been a director since September 2017.
 Mr. Welling has been the founder and Chief Investment Officer of Engaged Capital, LLC since its founding in 2012.
 Prior to founding Engaged Capital, Mr. Welling was a Principal and Managing Director at Relational Investors, LLC, an investment fund, which he joined in July 2008, where he was responsible for managing the fund's consumer, healthcare and utility investments.
 From February 2002 to May 2008, Mr. Welling was a Managing Director of Credit Suisse Group AG, an investment bank, where he also served as the Head of the Investment Banking Department's Advisory Business.
 Mr. Welling has been a member of the Board of Directors of TiVo Corporation, a provider of digital entertainment technology solutions, since May 2015, where he serves as chairperson of its Compensation Committee and a member of the board's strategy committee.
-Mr. Welling served as a member of the Board of Directors of Jamba, Inc., a leading restaurant retailer of better-for-you food and beverage offerings, from January 2015 to September 2018, where he also served as the chairperson of its compensation committee and as a member of healthy living and meal replacement products, where he was a member of the audit, compensation and mergers & acquisitions committees.
+Mr. Welling served as a member of the Board of Directors of Jamba, Inc., a leading restaurant retailer of better-for-you food and beverage offerings, from January 2015 to September 2018, where he also served as the chairperson of its compensation committee and as a member of its finance committee.
+From 2015 to 2018, Mr. Welling served on the Board of Directors of Medifast, Inc., a manufacturer of medically based, proprietary healthy living and meal replacement products, where he was a member of the audit, compensation and mergers & acquisitions committees.
 Mr. Welling also serves on the Corporate Governance Advisory Council of the Council of Institutional Investors.